koteitan/findmine/README.md

 ![image](https://github.com/user-attachments/assets/a6d11fd0-57a0-4770-af15-83b057b702de)

-All the settings are remembered in your browser.
+All the settings are remembered in your browser automatically.

 Then put the words and press the button and enjoy: